Later is a relatively flat company. UX Designers (UXD) is under the Product team.

 Due to the growth of Later, having concise, proper documentation is an integral part of communication.
 This has become more important as we are now 100% remote as a result of COVID-19.
 The UX spec is aiming to provide clarity in UX decisions by stating the whys, the whats and the hows.

 A little bit about Later teams

-Later have grown from 20 to 100 staff in the past three years (we are hiring!)
+Later have grown from 20 to 100 staff in the past three years.
 Knowledge sharing has become an area of focus.
-We believe accessible information will ensure clarity in our communication, which is a main driver to collaborate better.
+We believe accessible information will ensure clarity in our communication, which is the main driver to collaborate better.
 This is why Later uses Slack, Notion and Google Suite Products to ensure the right people can access the right information.

 The overall design and build process of a feature is based on the following team structure.

 All feature specs are created in Notion by the Project Owners.
 They will work with